datacarpentry/astronomy-python/episodes/05-join.md

 2. Use the `JOIN` operator again to look up the Pan-STARRS photometry for these stars in the `panstarrs1_original_valid` table using the` obj_ids` we just identified.

-Before we get to the `JOIN` operation, let's explore these tables.
+Before we get to the `JOIN` operation, we will explore these tables.
-Here's the metadata for `panstarrs1_best_neighbour`.
+Here is the metadata for `panstarrs1_best_neighbour`.

 ~~~
 meta = Gaia.load_table('gaiadr2.panstarrs1_best_neighbour')